 Overall, though, volume is going to determine pricing more than anything.
 It’s not to say you still can’t find lower rates with the right fulfillment warehouse.

-Order Fulfillment Charges, Also Known as Pick and Pack Fees
+Ecommerce and Order Fulfillment Pricing, Also Known as Pick and Pack Fees

 Even though terms like “Pick and Pack” still sound arcane, you need to learn some of the terms to understand industry fees.
 “Pick and pack” is merely another definition for the fulfillment process, or gathering and packaging all your orders – fully preparing the order to be sent to your customer but not including the cost of shipping.
 Sometimes, people within the industry use “pick and pack” to describe the process of individually picking single items, or “eaches”, as opposed to pulling case/carton orders or full pallet orders.

 They frequently charge you via packaging materials used and how many items go into a package.
 Sometimes weight factors in as well, so expect to pay a little more for heavier products.
 Some companies include packaging into this cost, while others charge an additional box fee – so be sure to check with your fulfillment company to see if the materials are included in the pick and pack fees.
-For a standard sized box, companies typically charge you a 10-15% markup over their cost, which would amount to $.50-$.1.15 per box for a small box.
-If a company charges a separate box fee in addition to a pick and pack or fulfillment fee, then the price to fulfill the order would be the pick fee (e.g. $3.13 per order) plus the box fee (e.g. $.50) for a total of $3.63.
+For a standard sized box, companies typically charge you a 10-15% markup over their cost (11.25% on average), which would amount to $.80-$.1.61 per box for a small box.
+If a company charges a separate box fee in addition to a pick and pack or fulfillment fee, then the price to fulfill the order would be the pick fee (e.g. $3.13 per order) plus the box fee (e.g. $.80) for a total of $3.93.